LalitDeore30/video-streaming-api/README.md

 2. Login to get the JWT token.
 3. Use the JWT token to access the video upload and admin routes.

----

-### 🎉 Conclusion:

-This project demonstrates a fully functional video upload and admin approval system using Node.js, JWT authentication, and Cloudinary for video storage.
-It’s designed to simulate a real-world API and can be extended with additional features such as comments, ratings, etc.